clutter/wt-client/README.md

 ### First Load

 You may be sending a cookie back from your server.
-If you want to wait for an event to complete before performing actions, use the `firstLoad` command.
+If you want to wait for an event to complete before performing actions, use the `afterFirstLoad` command.

 ```js
 import wt from '@clutter/wt'